 Let’s head over to Tokyo Skytree next.
-It’s located in Oshiage, an area that is about a 15-minute walk away from famous Asakusa and its Sensō-ji temple.
-Our warmest recommendation is to actually go for a walk instead of taking subway or bus, as the route takes you across the Sumida River.
+It’s located in Oshiage, an area that is about a 15-minute walk away from the famous Asakusa and its Sensō-ji temple.
+Our warmest recommendation is to actually go for a walk instead of taking the subway or bus, as the route takes you across the Sumida River.

 For a more aquatic shot, you might want to think about hopping on a boat!
-Several cruises take you up and down Sumida River, offering a scenery of both modern and traditional boats with the stunning Tokyo Skytree towering in the background.
+Several cruises take you up and down the Sumida River, offering sceneries of both modern and traditional boats with the stunning Tokyo Skytree towering in the background.

 Most boats can be boarded at the foot of Umayabashi Bridge, which is a 5-minute walk away from Toei Subway’s Kuramae Station.